 Come out early or stay on after, your lift pass will cover you.
 85% of people stay on after the course for a "12th week" and about 30% arrive a week early.

 This important milestone is held in week 5 after which we have a massive celebration.

-Unusually for this type of course, the Nonstop package includes the cost of both the exam fees for the CSIA Level 1 AND Level 2 (circa $935).
-(Please note if you decide to go for AMP instead of level 2 training, you will recieve ski coaching instead of taking level 2).
+Unusually for this type of course, the Nonstop package includes the cost of both the exam fees for the CSIA Level 1 AND Level 2 (circa $1000).
+(Please note if you decide to go for AMP instead of level 2 training, you will receive ski coaching instead of taking level 2).